nathanbraun/nathanbraun-com/content/moneydb.md

 They're not going to last forever.
 But I can "sell" them to you, i.e. trade for money.

 How does the money paid for tomatoes relate to value?

-The value of money >= tomatoes for me, since I sold them; likewise the money <= tomatoes for whoever bought them.
+One answer is the value of money >= tomatoes for me (since I sold them) and money <= tomatoes for you (since you bought them).

-But again, money doesn't have any value in and of itself.
-It's just useful to get more resources (now or in future)
+But again, because money doesn't have any value in and of itself, we're really comparing the resources we can buy with $5 to to the tomatoes.

 ### Space
+Moving value across space is a pretty easy extension of value across time.

-Unless I'm literally standing in one spot (maybe I sell my tomatoes then wait wait for an ice cream truck to come by?), any shift in value across time is also a shift across space too.
+Unless I sell my tomatoes then literally standing in one spot (maybe waiting for an ice cream?), any shift in value across time is also a shift across space.

 ### Database?
 Although I think it's catchy, calling it a "database" is a bit misleading.
 It's